 Designed for the study abroad advisor new to the position or new to working with IFSA, the Advisor Day agenda explores our approach to Future-Focused Study Abroad and our learning framework.
 Led by our team of study abroad experts, explore our programs and sites, the application process and portals, customized programs, health, safety and security, scholarships and finances, and curriculum integration.

 IFSA Spring Advisor Day

 Plan now to join us for the 2019 IFSA Conference this July to examine how individualize learning can enhance student success while studying abroad.

 The Alexander Hotel

-Conference registration opens in early March.
+There is no registration fee and meals are provided.
+Attendees are responsible for transportation and accommodation.
+Conference registration opens in March 2019.
 Please check back for registration information.